kanilsz/FinanceOperation/README.md

 Gonna be used in near future
 * SignalR
-* Python (with libraries to analyze bank propositins)
+* Python (with libraries to analyze bank propositions)
 * Xamarin for mobile app